 Another such hypothesized collisionally-disaggregated planetary body (here named "Antaeus") was conceived by Irving et al. (2004) to have comprised many diverse lithologies, here expanded upon to include the following: a metallic core region composed of IIF-type iron like Del Rio (Kracher et al., 1980), IVB-type iron like Santa Clara, and/or South Byron trio-type iron (Corrigan et al., 2017); a coremantle boundary or upper mantle impact-melted zone composed of a metal+silicate assemblage that corresponds to the Eagle Station group and/or the Milton pallasite (Corrigan et al., 2017), along with the NWA 176 (related to Bocaiuva; Liu, 2001) silicated iron; a dunitic mantle zone possibly represented by NWA 7822; an intensely thermally-metamorphosed stratigraphy resembling the NWA 3133 metachondrite (Irving et al., 2004; Irving et al., 2016; Sanborn et al., 2018); and a thick insulating crust (~20 km; Davison et al., 2013), possibly involving a late accetionary stage, comprising a primitive chondruleCAI-rich regolith consisting of several distinct lithological zones comprising reduced Allende-like, oxidized Allende-like, and highly aqueously-altered Bali-like material.
 A possible reduced lithology represented by Vigarano may be present on the same parent body; however, Gattacceca et al. (2020) contend that this meteorite represents a separate closely-related parent body.
 Weiss and Elkins-Tanton (2013) cited Jogo et al. (2013) for their discovery of heavily metamorphosed and/or partially melted clasts in the two brecciated CV3 chondrites Mokoia and Y-86009, attesting to high temperatures (≥830°C) in the parent body (see diagram below).
 In addition, a trachybasalt clast (UH154-11) identified in the El Djouf 001 CR chondrite may be the first representative of a very low-degree (≤5%) partial melt derived from the early crust of the CV parent body (Aléon et al., 2019, 2020; see details farther down on this page).
-The detailed petrogenetic sequences by which each of these meteorites acquired their present form, and the question as to whether these events occurred prior to, during, or subsequent to a catastrophic disruption of the primary planetary body (or were associated with post-disruption daughter objects), are subjects which are still under investigation.
+The detailed petrogenetic sequences by which each of these meteorites acquired their present form, and the question as to whether these events occurred before, during, or after a catastrophic disruption of the primary planetary body (or were associated with post-disruption daughter objects), are subjects that are still under investigation.